Moguri/panda3d-simplepbr/README.md

 : The maximum number of lights to render, defaults to 8 `use_normal_maps`
-: Use normal maps to modify fragment normals, defaults to `False` (NOTE: Requires models with appropriate tangents defined)
+: Use normal maps to modify fragment normals, defaults to `False` (NOTE: Requires models with appropriate tangents defined) `exposure`
+: a value used to multiply the screen-space color value prior to tonemapping, defaults to 1.0

 ### Textures